t-nissie/fft_check_mpi/README.md

 fft_check_mpi writes results into standard output (stdout).
-A result contains Lx, Ly, Lz, N(=LxLyLz), in-place or out-of-place, the number of OpenMP threads, the number of MPI processes, time for plan, time for preparation, time for one dummy loop, time for calculation, and GFLOPS value.
+A result contains Lx, Ly, Lz, N(=LxLyLz), in-place or out-of-place, the number of OpenMP threads, the number of MPI processes, time for plan, time for preparation, time for dummy loops, time for calculation, and GFLOPS value.

 Data for debug will be written into standard error output (stderr).